 There are two forms of rabies: dumb and furious.
 Furious rabies is what most people associate rabies to be.
 The animal becomes more aggressive and is more likely to attack or bite.
 Bite

-Although most goats don’t bite people, some goats do naturally bite due to playfulness or aggression.
-If you have a goat that is not a biter and then starts biting, rabies may be the cause.
+Although most goats don’t bite people, some bite out of playfulness or aggression.
+A goat’s bite can spread rabies to people if infected with rabies.
+If you have a goat that is not a biter and then starts biting, rabies may be the reason.

-I and my family have never been bitten by any of our goats.
-However, when we had Nubian goats, they did occasionally bite our hands when we were feeding them, but not as an act of aggression.
+None of our current goats have ever bitten us.
+However, when we had Nubian goats, they occasionally nipped our hands while feeding them, but not as an act of aggression.

 Goats can also show increased aggression through head butting.
-Goats usually get the furious form of rabies instead of the dumb form.
+Goats have rabies in the furious form less often than the dumb form.

 Dumb rabies manifests itself in animals by making them calmer.
 Farm animals can often get dumb rabies so if you have a goat that’s always been a little skittish and it gets calm suddenly, its a good idea to have it checked for rabies.
 Wild animals that seem unusually calm will usually have rabies as calmness toward people isn’t normal in the wild.